 A high caste Brahmin woman, she received a scholarship to study in England in 1880.
-During her time in England, she converted to Christianity but never lost sight of her goals for the social system in India.
+During her time in England, she became a Christian but never lost sight of her goals for the social system in India.
 She clung to her roots and upon returning to India helped plant churches which had Sanskrit writing instead of the Latin still used in England.
 Ramabai attempted to combine her new Christian vision with the culture of her birth, using this mix to promote social change in India.
 As a Brahmin, she was well positioned as an evangelist to bring both men and women to Christ due to the caste’s image as social leaders.

 In addition to her prodigious writing, she founded the Arya Mahila Sabha in 1881, the very first Indian feminist organization.
 She studied, as well as taught about, the issues surrounding Indian women and spoke out against child marriage.